acsone/wms/odoo/local-src/pricelist_discount/README.rst

 Discount Pricelist
 ==================

-This module adds two promotion types on sale order:
+This module adds two promotion types on sale order and account invoice:

 * Supplier promotion
 * Alcyon discount pricelist

 The supplier promotion is computed with promotion defined on supplierinfo.
 And on the partner and the sale order, you can allow or not this computation.
+The default discount pricelist to use on sale order is defined on partner.

 So base pricelist contains crude price of products and Alcyon can applied two discounts on these prices.

+This module also allow to define a promotion on supplierinfo for purchase order.
+And on the partner and the purchase order, you can allow or not this promotion.

 Usage